What is a Menopause Belly Fat? 8 Causes of a Menopausal Belly

 Shedding belly fat during menopause doesn’t mean you need to deprive yourself of all good things in life; however, you should be careful when you get the urge to snack on junk food and try to control your emotions in better ways.

-So how can you do this?
-You need to distract yourself, for instance, by reading or watching something and practice self-care.
+So, how can you do this?
+You can distract yourself, for instance, by reading or watching something and practicing self-care.

 Eat More Fiber

-According to one study on obesity, for every 10g soluble fiber consumption increase, there is a 4% decrease in the amount of belly fat.
+According to one study on obesity, for every 10g soluble fiber consumption increase, there is a 4% decrease in belly fat.

-Some of the best sources of soluble fiber include fruits (apples, berries, and citrus fruits), leafy greens (broccoli and Brussels sprouts), whole grains (barley, bulgur, oatmeal), etc.
+Some of the best sources of soluble fiber are fruits (apples, berries, and citrus fruits), leafy greens (broccoli and Brussels sprouts), and whole grains (barley, bulgur, oatmeal).

 HIIT Exercises